Ben Davison Profile

 Under Davison, Danny Vaughan and Johnney Roye, Saunders made a successful first defence of his WBO middleweight title.

-Davison and Saunders have continued to work together in 2020 and were training in Las Vegas ahead of an expected press conference to take on Saul 'Canelo' Alvarez.
+Davison and Saunders continued to work together in 2020 and were training in Las Vegas ahead of an expected press conference to take on Saul 'Canelo' Alvarez.

 However, with no contracts signed and the coronavirus pandemic forcing sport to postpone events, the fight fell through.